open-feature/java-sdk-contrib/providers/flagd/README.md

 - [Using manual instrumentation](https://opentelemetry.io/docs/instrumentation/java/manual/)

 When using automatic instrumentation, traces for gRPC will be automatically added by the OpenTelemetry Java library.
-These traces however will not include extra attributes added when using manual instrumentation.
+These traces, however will not include extra attributes added when using manual instrumentation.

 When using manual instrumentation, you have two options to construct flagd provider to enable traces.

-First(preferred) option is by constructing the provider with an OpenTelemetry instance,
+The first(preferred) option is to construct the provider with an OpenTelemetry instance,

 ```java
 FlagdOptions options =